 A cancerous breast tumor is usually irregularly shaped.
-Unlike a cyst, tumors are firm and they don’t move.
+Unlike a cyst, tumors are firm and they don’t move as freely.
 Most cancerous tumors are also painless.

-If the radiologist sees a suspicious mass, they will give the mammogram a BI-RADS score of 4.
+If the radiologist sees a suspicious mass, they’ll give the mammogram a BI-RADS score of 4.
 That means it has an abnormality that doesn’t appear to be cancer, but that could be.
-They’ll probably ask you to have a biopsy done to be sure.
+They’ll probably ask you to have a biopsy to be sure.

 When the image is highly suggestive of a cancerous tumor, the BI-RADS score is 5.
 That means the radiologist believes there’s a 95 percent chance that the tumor is cancerous.
 A biopsy is needed to confirm a diagnosis.